Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Conclusion

 \section{Conclusion}

-Traditional scientific models were designed to satisfy elementwise representationality.
-This allowed scientists to directly inspect model elements to learn about Nature.
-Although ML models do not satisfy elementwise representationality, we have showed that it is still possible to learn about the phenomenon using them.
-All we need to do is to interrogate the model with suitable IML property descriptors.
-We have shown how such descriptors must be designed to enable scientific inference.
+Traditional scientific models were designed to satisfy elementwise representationality, allowing scientists to learn about Nature by direct inspection of model elements.
+While ML models trained for prediction do not satisfy elementwise representationality, they do offer a unique ability to represent complex phenomena by digesting enormous amounts of noisy, multivariate and even multimodal observations.
+We have shown that it is still possible to learn about the phenomenon using them: all we need to do is to interrogate the model with suitable property descriptors.
+Our approach provides philosophers, IML researchers and scientists with a novel philosophical perspective on scientific representation with ML models and a valuable methodology for gaining insight into phenomena from such models using interpretation methods.